Five services, one operating system.

 Every Macbach product runs the same methodology.
 Local first, organic second, paid third.
 Site underneath all of it.
-The four services are independently useful; they compound when operated together.
+AI Overview citation as the newest surface.
+The five services are independently useful; they earn more together.

 The foundation.